 What Is Hydrotherapy?

 Hydrotherapy uses a heated pool to support movement, strength, balance, and graded rehabilitation.
-Because buoyancy reduces the load through painful joints and the spine, hydrotherapy can be a practical starting point when walking, squatting, stairs, or land-based exercise are still difficult.
+Buoyancy reduces load through painful joints and the spine.
+This can make hydrotherapy a practical starting point when walking, squatting, stairs, or land-based exercise still feel difficult.

 Hydrotherapy in Brisbane Through Our Sandgate Clinic